noahehall/theBookOfNoah/0current/blockchain/udacity.md

     - slasher solution: validators are penalized if they simutaneously create blocks on multiple chains
     - other solution: validators on penalized for creating blocks on the wrong chain; forcing them to be selective about which blockchain to put their stake on

+#### delegated proof of stake

+- todo

 #### DBFT algorithm

+- summary: ordinary nodes in the system vote on representative delegate nodes; the delegate nodes decide which blocks should be added to the blockchain
+  - when its time to add a block, a randomly selected delegate is selected as speaker, proposes the block of transactions to add, and atleast 66% of the other delegates must approve, the process repeates if less than 66% (2/3rds) fail to approve the proposed block
 - neo uses DBFT
 - delegated Byzantine fault tolerance
 - said to be much faster that PoW because there are no complicated cryptographic puzzles to solve